Organic Waste Recycling and Edible Food Recovery Capacity Planning

 Sample Survey Templates

-Public Works will be conducting surveys of existing & proposed organic waste processing/recycling facilities that are known to the County throughout the Southern California region, beginning early 2024 and will be sharing the results in the Regional Organic Waste Capacity Assessment 2024 Report which is scheduled to be released in August 2024.
-(See next section for Regional Organic Waste Capacity Assessment 2022 Report).
-We are primarily focused on capturing the amount of “net available capacity”, considering what each facility currently processes vs. how much they can handle as a maximum (in tons per day).
-This information is ideally collected from each facility per material type as well as processing type.
+Public Works, with the assistance of a consultant, conducted surveys of existing and proposed organic waste processing/recycling facilities that are known to the County throughout the Southern California region, in 2024.
+The results are shared in the Regional Organic Waste Capacity Assessment 2024 Report which was released in February 2025.
+(See next section for Regional Organic Waste Capacity Assessment 2024 Report).
+The report focuses on capturing the amount of “net available capacity”, which compares what each facility currently processes to the maximum they can process (in tons per day).
+This information is ideally collected from each facility by material type as well as processing type.
 If your jurisdiction would be interested in gathering your own information from facilities, here is a sample form that can be a starting point for your jurisdiction.

 SB 1383 Regulations also require counties, in coordination with jurisdictions, to “consult with community composting operators to estimate the amount of organic waste the county, the jurisdictions and regional agencies located within the county, anticipate will be handled at community composting activities.”
 For this purpose, here is a sample form that can be a starting point for your jurisdiction.